ansible/community-docs/integration_tests_quick_start_guide.rst

 When we `run the tests<Run-integration-tests>`_ passing ``postgresql_user`` as a test target, this task must fail.

-Then we will fix the bug and run the same test again.
+Then we will fix the bug and run the same tests again.
 If they pass, we will consider the bug fixed and will submit a pull request.

 When adding a new feature
 -------------------------

 .. note::

-  The process described in this section is also applicable when the feature already exists but does not have integration tests and you want to cover it.
+  The process described in this section is also applicable when a feature already exists but does not have integration tests and you want to cover it.

 .. note::